rmorsomme/Sudoku-Solver/RMD.md

 Introduction
 ============

 This is a short script presenting a simple algorithm to solve any sudoku grid in a very fast manner.
-It follows two very simple principles:
+It follows fours very simple principles:

+-   Principle 1: A cell can only have one value.

+-   Principle 2: A row/column/box contains each value exactly once.

-1. If there is only one value left to fill a cell, fill the cell with it.
+-   Principle 3: If there is only one value left to fill a cell, fill the cell with it.

-2. If a value has only one possible location left in a row, column or box, write it there.
+-   Principle 4: If a value has only one possible location left in a row, column or box, write it there.

+It turns out that these are sufficient to solve most grid.
+When this is not the case, then guessing the value of a cell *once* is sufficient to be able to solve the grid.

 Representations
 ===============